cokelaer/fitter/doc/source/index.rst

     data = stats.gamma.rvs(2, loc=1.5, scale=2, size=100000)

-Now, the question without any knowledge about the distribution of its parameter, what is a probable distributions that fit the data? scipy has 80 distribution with a method called **fit** that will help us here.
-The :class:`fitter.Fitter` will scan all the scipy distributions, call the fit function for you, ignoring those that fail or run forever and finally it will give you a summary of the best distributions in the sense of sum of the square errors.
+Now, we may ask ourself (without any knowledge about the distribution or its parameter) what is a probable distributions that fit the data best ? scipy has 80 distributions, each has a method called **fit** that will help us here.
+The :class:`~fitter.fitter.Fitter` will scan all the scipy distributions, call the fit function for you, ignoring those that fail or run forever and finally it will give you a summary of the best distributions in the sense of sum of the square errors.
 The best is to give an example:

 .. plot::